efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/summer_detailed.gif" height="200">
 </p>

 **Training** We train SUMMER end-to-end using using BCE, i.e. binary cross-entropy loss.
-However, we also add two extra regularization terms to the loss function in order to control the TP-specific attention distributions used for computing the latent tp representations:
+However, we also add two extra regularization terms to the loss function in order to control the TP-specific attention distributions used for computing the latent TP representations:
 <p align="center">
 $\mathcal{L} = \textit{BCE} + a O + b F$
 </p>

-Orthogonal regularization ($O$): we want to encourage tp representations to capture different information from the screenplay and not diverge to the same point in the episode.
-For this reason we maximize the Kullback-Leibler (KL) divergence~$\mathcal{D}_{KL}$ between all pairs of TP attention distributions:
+Orthogonal regularization ($O$): we want to encourage TP representations to capture different information in the screenplay and not diverge to the same point in the episode.
+For this reason we maximize the Kullback-Leibler (KL) divergence~$\mathcal{D}_{KL}$ between all pairs of TP-specific attention distributions:
 <p align="center">
 $O = \sum_{i \in [1,5]}\sum_{j \in [1,5], j \ne i}\log \frac{1}{\mathcal{D}_{KL}\left(tp_i \middle\| tp_j\right) + \epsilon}$
 </p>

-Focal regularization ($F$): we also want to discourage the TP distributions from deviating drastically from the expecting positions for each TP event.
-The expected positions for TPs are analyzed in screenwriting theory extensively.
-For this reason the focal loss minimizes the KL divergence between each TP attention distribution and the corresponding expected position distribution:
+Focal regularization ($F$): we want to discourage the TP-specific attention distributions from deviating drastically from expected position of each TP event (expected positions are suggested in screenwriting theory and emperically found in annotations [6]).
+For this reason the focal loss minimizes the KL divergence between each TP attention distribution $tp_i$ and the corresponding expected position distribution $th_i$:
 <p align="center">
 $F = \sum_{i \in [1,5]}\mathcal{D}_{KL}\left(tp_i \middle\| th_i\right)$
 </p>